 The camp is built around four primary instrumental classes each day.
 These are taught by ear using call and response rather than reading notated music.
-Each class offers a different speed of learning and goes into more or less depth over the same class time.
+Each class runs at different speed of learning and goes into more or less depth over the same class time as appropriate.
 We are happy to help you select the right speed class to best fit your needs.
 The camp is immersive, inclusive and organic.
 This means that you won’t be told which classes to attend, or be separated by age or instrument.
 The nature of the camp allows you to challenge yourself in a faster paced class, or sit back and take your time in a slower class.
-You are free to move between classes based on what ear learning speed works for you at anytime during the camp.
+You are free to move between classes based on what ear learning speed works for you at any point during the camp.

 These classes are balanced by a variety of electives in rhythm, improvisation, dance and song, thought-provoking panel discussions, slow jams, skill swaps and master classes.
 A nightly slow jam, where the material taught that day is revisited at a slower pace is offered to help consolidate learning, and tutors will be available as much as is practical outside of classes to support individual needs.
 In the evenings, a mixture of programmed concerts and dances balance all night jams, storytelling, relaxing with friends and maybe even sleeping.
 The camp culminates in a celebratory concert where we all take to the stage and share what we've learned and created over the course of the week with friends, family and the local community.